4k4xs4pH1r3/blackarch/docs/BlackArch-tunning.md

-This guide is oriented for tune Install BlackArch just if you have Manjaro, Archlinux, Antergos, or arch derivated distro execute:
+## Case 1.
+This guide is oriented for add to an existent installation of Manjaro, Archlinux, Antergos, or arch derivated: BlackArch:
+#
+Reply the questions of the wizard as per you pefrerence or needs, take a cofee and enjoy, the time that take the installation depends of, your hardware and bandwith.
+$
 #

 su
 #
 cd Downloads